Best Under Desk Treadmill for Heavy Person

 Why Weight Capacity Matters

-Most normal under-desk trainers can support a maximum weight ranging from 220 to 300 pounds.
-However, exceeding the weight limit could damage the motor, belt, or frame, making the treadmill dangerous and voiding any warranties.
-Big people should use treadmills with bigger frames, more powerful motors, and wider belts to evenly distribute their weight.
+Most standard under-desk trainers can hold between 220 and 300 pounds at most.
+But going above the weight restriction might damage the engine, belt, or frame, which would make the treadmill unsafe and nullify any warranties.
+Large people should utilize treadmills with bigger frames, stronger motors, and broader belts to spread their weight out evenly.

 Top Under Desk Treadmills for Heavy Users (300+ lbs capacity)